hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 ---
 layout: post
-title: Angular 2 Custom Form Controls with Reactive Forms and NgModel
+title: Angular Custom Form Controls with Reactive Forms and NgModel
-description: Learn how to build your own Angular 2 custom form input with reactive forms and ngModel.
+description: Learn how to build your own Angular custom form input with reactive forms and ngModel.
 keywords: Cory Rylan, Angular 2, Angular, Forms, NgModel
-tags: Angular, Angular2
+tags: angular
 date: 2016-10-19
+updated: 2016-12-19
 permalink: /blog/angular-custom-form-controls-with-reactive-forms-and-ngmodel
 demo: http://plnkr.co/edit/Yj93mh5ZnX6ONtaMQPAQ?p=preview
 ---

+{% include ng-version.html %}

 Custom form controls/inputs are a common pattern in complex front end applications.
 Its common to want to encapsulate HTML, CSS and accessibility in a component to make it easier to use in forms throughout the application.
 Common examples